Are you confident your mobile devices are secure?

 2FA significantly reduces the risk of being hacked by asking you to provide a second factor of information, such as getting a text or code when you log in, to check you are who you say you are.

-Check if the online services and apps you use offer 2FA – it’s also called two-step verification or multi-factor authentication.
-If they do, Turn it on!
-Start with the accounts you care most about such as your email, social media and online shopping.
+Check if the online services and apps you use offer 2FA – it’s also called two-step verification or multi-factor authentication - and turn it on.
+Start with the accounts you use regularly and that matter most to you - such as your email, social media and online shopping.

 How to turn on two-factor authentication (2FA) for: Email